 - Reforged into a Minion: Soulforging, a process where an Antlertean mage would wipe the mind and soul of another being clean and completely rewrite their identity, turning them into an undying, loyal servant, sometimes transferring their soul into another vessel or turning them into a spectral being.
 In Treasures, the Antlertean Lord Fallows fortress is home to a great number of reforged minions, ranging from criminals to a fraud to a servant that was going senile.

 - Rock Theme Naming: Metals fall under this trope too.
-"The White Horse" has the Unicorn brothers, Palladium and Iridium, which are both medals, and it seems like a tradition with old Unicorn nobility, like with Princess Platinum.
+"The White Horse" has the Unicorn brothers Palladium and Iridium, which are both medals, and it seems to be a tradition with old Unicorn nobility, like with Princess Platinum.

 - Time Travel: It happens in The First Stitch.
 As the short summary says:One winter's day, before Hearth's Warming Eve, Rarity falls backwards in time.
 To before all the Hearth's Warming Eves to come.